 Now what about solution 2?
 It’s less work, but probably won’t fix the problem much better.

 Solution 3 is certainly the easiest and is likely to fix the original problem.
 But it won’t be as smooth as solution 4.
-And it will make theme bu look a bit worse on big devices where the extra space isn’t needed.
+And it will make the site look a bit worse on big devices where the extra space isn’t needed.

 But you think “who has time to do all that planning for some tiny task like that?”
 I have several items to mention: